-Aboriginal Whaling Management Procedure (AWMP) (1) DEVELOPMENT OF AN OPERATING MODEL FOR WEST GREENLAND HUMPBACK AND BOWHEAD WHALES

-The Committee developed interim Strike Limit Algorithms (SLAs) for the minke, fin, humpback and bowhead whales off West Greenland.
-These SLAs need to be reviewed and perhaps revised, ideally by the 2017 Annual Meeting.
-Development of SLAs for the hunts of minke and fin whales can be coordinated with the Implementation Reviews for these whales which are being conducted by the RMP subcommittee.
-In contrast, the situations for humpback and bowhead whales are relatively straightforward (essentially single-stock situations), but without a fully-specified and coded operating model progress on these cases will be limited.
-The first step in the process of developing SLAs is constructing an operating model and associated trials, and this project aims to make sufficient progress that an AWMP Workshop (in late 2012) could finalise trials and initiate testing.
+(1) DEVELOPMENT OF AN OPERATING MODEL FOR WEST GREENLAND HUMPBACK AND BOWHEAD WHALES single-stock situations), but without a fully-specified and coded operating model progress on these cases will be limited.
+The first step in the process of developing SLAs is constructing an operating model and associated trials, and this project aims to make sufficient progress that an AWMP Workshop (in late 2012) could finalize trials and initiate testing.